CQCL/hugr/specification/hugr.md

         SSA/SSI name.
       - MLIR does not do linearity or SSI.
-  - Our CFGs are Single Entry Single Exit (results defined by the output node of the exit block), rather than MLIR’s Single Entry Multiple Exit (with `return` instruction)
+  - Our CFGs are Single Entry Single Exit (results defined by the output node of the exit block), rather than MLIR's Single Entry Multiple Exit (with `return` instruction)
   - MLIR allows multiple regions inside a single operation, whereas we introduce extra levels of hierarchy to allow this.
-  - I note re. closures that MLIR expects the enclosing scope to make sure any referenced values are kept ‘live’ for long enough.
+  - I note re. closures that MLIR expects the enclosing scope to make sure any referenced values are kept 'live' for long enough.
 Not what we do in Tierkreis (the closure-maker copies them)\!

 ### Appendix 2: Node types and their edges